-Sellers should look at the following factors and rank them according to importance on a scale of one to five, with five being extremely important.
+Sellers should look at the following factors including a few related to the sale process and rank them according to importance on a scale of one to five, with five being extremely important.

 When you are buying or selling a business, you might very well end up making a deal with someone from another generation.
 Therefore, it only makes sense to take the time to understand that individual’s background and how that might cause behavioral differences.
 It is important to understand and reflect upon where many of them are coming from and the collective experiences and trends that shaped their identities and perspectives.
 At the same time, you can identify your own biases, strengths and weaknesses that may be caused by your own upbringing.